Chudarsan/python/python_assignment1.md

 Q3.
 List some pros and cons of Python programming language?

       Pros:

-		* Python is easy to learn and to use
+		Python is easy to learn and to use
-		*  Supports multiple systems and platforms.
+		Supports multiple systems and platforms.
-		*  SUPPORTS Object-Oriented design.
+		supports Object-Oriented design.
-		*  Python has a variety  of frameworks that make web programming very flexible.
+		python has a variety  of frameworks that make web programming very flexible.
-		*  Quick developement
+		Quick developement
-		*  Extensive libraries are availbe for python
+		Extensive libraries are availbe for python

        Cons:
 		Python is slow
 		Python is not a very good language for mobile development.
 		Python is not a good choice for memory intensive tasks.